SonDenys/vinted-frontend/README.md

 ### Frontend Part
 This is a simplified replica of the site https://www.vinted.fr/, the project is still in progress.
 <br>
-You can visit the replica directly [here](https://gamepad-clone-bydenis.netlify.app/).
+You can visit the replica directly [here](https://vinted-clone-bydenis.netlify.app/).

 Developed functionalities :
 - Authentification SignIn & SignOut with cookies
 - Search bar of the game
-- Favorites
-- Filters
+- Access to the products pages

 Front-end :
 ![](https://img.shields.io/badge/Code-React-informational?style=flat&logo=react&logoColor=white&color=EDAE49)